eugenefedoto/donegood-chrome-extension/README.md

 How to Use:

 Visit www.hm.com or www.levi.com.
 The extension currently only works with U.S. subdomains.
-I.E., www.levi.com/US/en_US/ and www.hm.com/us/
+I.E., www.levi.com/US/en_US/ and www.hm.com/us/.
+You should only see a modal popup that links to the DoneGood website.